 - Strengthening the brain and nervous system

 When someone suffers a prolonged B12 deficiency, there’s a chance that they will develop anemia, a condition characterized by low levels of red blood cells.
-The body struggles to transport sufficient amounts of oxygen to its various tissues, which can cause debilitating weakness.
+The body struggles to transport sufficient amounts of oxygen to its various tissues, which can cause debilitating weakness along with other medical issues such as a struggle to lose weight.

 Can’t Shed Pounds?